JaedenRotondo/obsidian-git-sync/COMP 346/Assignments/Theoretical Assignment 2.md

 > Why threads are referred to as “light-weight” processes?
 What resources are used when a thread is created?
 How do they differ from those used when a process is created?

 - A thread is considered a "light-weight" process becuase they share memory from the process they are running in.
 This means that context switching between threads can be dones easily.
 The resources consumed by a thread when it is created is from theh resources of the larger process itself.
-- When a process is created, memory must be allocated (to MM) by the OS and
+- When a process is created, memory must be allocated (to MM) by the OS and are completely independent from each other.
+While threads use the same area of memory and are managed by a scheduler
+- User level threads are treated as a single task by the operating system

 ### Question # 3

 Does shared memory provide faster or slower interactions between user processes?
 Under what conditions is shared memory not suitable at all for inter-process communications?
+- Shared memory allows for faster interactions between user processes.
+This is because it does not incu the overhead from executing sysetm calls.
+Shared memory is not suitable for inter-process communications when you are in a distributed system and you require a network for inter-process communication

 ### Question # 4